frbrigagao/DL4H-Reproduce-KeyClass/README.md

 **This version includes modifications to attempt to support multi-label classification, for the MIMIC-III dataset, as described in the paper but not included in the original code repository.**

-A video presentation of our results in available at [Illinois MediaSpace](https://mediaspace.illinois.edu/media/t/1_6cxc5zvw).
+A video presentation of our results is available at [Illinois MediaSpace](https://mediaspace.illinois.edu/media/t/1_6cxc5zvw).

 # 1. Repository Structure